TnTech-ECE/S25_Team1_MyCapstoneProject/Project Proposal/Project Proposal.md

 system for GPS-denied areas.
 ___
 #### IV.
 SPECIFICATIONS
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; The specifications for CirceBot are given directly from the customer and are as follows:

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;CirceBot shall be designed to receive and execute commands in the format supplied in the CirceSoft2CirceBot.proto spec from CirceSoft, and transmit telemetry data in the CirceBot2CirceSoft.proto spec to CirceSoft.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; 1.
+CirceBot shall be designed to receive and execute commands in the format supplied in the CirceSoft2CirceBot.proto spec from CirceSoft, and transmit telemetry data in the CirceBot2CirceSoft.proto spec to CirceSoft.
 It shall accept planned paths in the specified format and follow those paths to its objective.

-CirceBot shall dispense cable according to installation guidelines, including proper curve radii, strain relief, and tension tolerances.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; 2.
+CirceBot shall dispense cable according to installation guidelines, including proper curve radii (minimum 4 times the width of the cable), strain relief (strain should not exceed 25 pounds or 110 nextons), and tension tolerances which are important to maintain the integrity of the signal through the wire.

-It shall be equipped with an independent power source capable of at least 20 minutes of operation in Tennessee environments.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; 3.CirceBot shall be equipped with an independent power source capable of at least 20 minutes of operation in Tennessee environments.

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;CirceBot shall transmit real-time data, including current position, current velocity, meters of cable left, heading, battery life percentage, and error codes if any occur.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; 4.
+CirceBot shall transmit real-time data, including current position, current velocity, meters of cable left, heading, battery life percentage, and error codes if any occur.
 It shall receive Next Position waypoints and navigate to the next waypoint.

-CirceBot shall carry up to 100 yards (approximately 10 lbs) of Ethernet cable and report error codes via self-diagnosis.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; 5.
+CirceBot shall carry up to 100 yards (approximately 10 lbs)
+of Ethernet cable and report error codes via self-diagnosis.
 It shall be rechargeable, send and receive commands at a minimum frequency of 10 Hz, and communicate with CirceSoft using the WebSocket protocol.

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;CirceBot shall have a switch to simulate GPS-denied environments and will communicate using the deployed Ethernet cable.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; 6.
+CirceBot shall have a switch to simulate GPS-denied environments and will communicate using the deployed Ethernet cable.
-It shall stop once the specified destination is reached and allow for easy reloading and quick replacement of Ethernet cable reels within 2 minutes, without the use of external tools.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; 7.
+CirceBot shall stop once the specified destination is reached and allow for easy reloading and quick replacement of Ethernet cable reels within 2 minutes, without the use of external tools.

-CirceBot shall use minor obstacle avoidance to avoid collisions.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; 8.
+CirceBot shall use minor obstacle avoidance to avoid collisions meaning that if a stick, root, or rock is in the way the robot should navigate around it to avoid damaging itself.
 ___
 #### V. CONSTRAINTS